Kadiyam-LakshmiPrasanna/gssoc-practice/README.md

-# gssoc-practice
-"Sandbox for practicing open-source contributions, focused on AI Agents and Java development for GSSoC 2026."
+"Iam Practicing for GSSoC 2026!"